AngryUEFI/AngryCAT/README.md

 * 4 Byte unsigned LE machine code size
 * machine code bytes

+## GETIBSBUFFER
+* ID 0x401
+* Returns the contents of the IBS buffer on the core
+* Allows specifying the start index and how many entries to send
+* Will only send entries of the current run based on core specific tracking
+* Will send response with no entries if nothing matches the request
+* Responds with an IBSBUFFER response
+* Can respond with multiple IBSBUFFER packets, AngryCAT must consume all of them (check metadata in responses)

+### Structure
+* 8 Byte core ID to get IBS Buffer from
+* 8 Byte start index (0 based)
+* 8 Byte entry count, set to 0 to request all entries starting at start index

 # Responses
 These messages are sent from AngryUEFI to AngryCAT after receiving a request.